ihr/house-automation/README.md

 # Credits:

-My work was influenced by the following resources:
+This work was influenced by the following resources:

-1. https://github.com/ThomasKnobloch/smart-house/ - I like the MDL HTML/CSS design for the Control panel, therefore I opted to reuse it.
-The two files can be found in the static/ folder, although they are not 1-to-1
+1. https://github.com/ThomasKnobloch/smart-house/ - I liked the MDL HTML/CSS design for the Control panel, therefore I opted to reuse parts of it.
+These can be found in the two files located in the the `static/` folder, although they are not 1-to-1

 2. https://medium.com/@ToddZebert/a-walk-through-of-a-simple-javascript-mvc-implementation-c188a69138dc